How to Avoid a Fractured Spirituality

 I think there is also the danger of assuming holiness only entails extreme piety, suffering, and a mournful disposition that repels as opposed to attracts others.
-In the humorous and insightful (even if only apocryphal) words of St. Teresa of Avila, “from silly devotions and sour-faced saints, good Lord, deliver us.”
+In the humorous and insightful (even if only apocryphal) words of St. Teresa of Avila, “From silly devotions and sour-faced saints, good Lord, deliver us.”
 Amen!
-To be a people that strive for holiness with wholeness—to be a people that pray all the time does not mean we can’t live full, exciting and rich lives.
+To be a people that strive for holiness with wholeness—to be a people that pray all the time—does not mean we can’t live full, exciting, and rich lives.
 On the contrary, it’s the only way to live such a life.
 And that’s what having a life committed to God is about.
-It doesn’t mean we have to always be talking about God with every person we come across, or spend all of our time reading devotions, reciting the rosary or dousing ourselves with holy water.
-Christ went to weddings and drank wine and celebrated, he lounged on the beach with his disciples and ate breakfast, in addition to healing others, preaching to the poor, and of course, sacrificing his life for our sake.
+It doesn’t mean we have to always be talking about God with every person we come across, or spend all of our time reading devotions, reciting the rosary, or dousing ourselves with holy water.
+Christ went to weddings and drank wine and celebrated; he lounged on the beach with his disciples and ate breakfast; he healed others, preached to the poor, and of course, sacrificed his life for our sake.
 And he did all of these things while staying perfectly committed to the will of his Father.

 Through prayer and gratitude, we can offer up our entire lives, from our passions and leisure to our work and family responsibilities, as a prayer to God—a means of communion with God for our sanctification and the conversion of others.
 And so if we are Catholic—through and through—then everything we do should communicate this explicitly or implicitly.
 If we’re at work, it means we do our jobs well, honestly and diligently.
 It means we speak well of others, no matter the circumstance, and show patience, understanding, and compassion to everyone.
 Our very lives, in all facets, should speak the fullness of the Creed: I believe in one God, the Father almighty...